In this Article

 - Make water consumption delicious and easy

-How to Choose Safe Tea to Drink?
+How to Choose a Safe Tea to Drink

 How Much Tea You Should Drink

-Teas To Avoid
+Teas to Avoid

-- Lobelia tea contains nicotine
+- Lobelia tea contains nicotine.

-- Senna Leaves tea is a natural laxative
+- Senna leaves tea is a natural laxative.

-- Aloe tea induces labour and contraction
+- Aloe tea induces labour and contractions.

-- Any diet tea, PMS, detoxification or cleansing tea
+- Any diet tea, PMS, detoxification or cleansing tea needs to be avoided.

 Possible Side Effects of Drinking Unsafe Pregnancy Tea